joeldmyers/react-native-2024/README.md

 - View is like div
 - Scrollview - like div that you can scroll
-- Text - you have to wrap it to get text.
+- Text - you have to wrap element in text to get text.

 Use expo